EgaK/Javascript-dock/README.md

 	<li><a data-icon="g" href="#">pinterest</a></li>
 	<li><a data-icon="h" href="#">feed</a></li>
 </ul>
 ```
-* attribute data-icon is icon glyph of font that set in style (please read index.html)
+* "data-icon" attribute represents the font glyph (please read style in index.html)
+* Font file can be created using the web services, such as [glyphter](http://glyphter.com/) or [icomoon](https://icomoon.io/)